This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

-You guys – it was 70 degrees yesterday.
-70 DEGREES!
-IN FEBRUARY!
-It literally made me squeal with delight that I could open my windows, wear capri pants and pretend that it was spring if even for just one day.
-Things that weren’t so great about yesterday?
-My poor sweet Macbook started acting a fool so she needed to be taken to the genius bar and sent away.
-Sigh.
-There is nothing worse than getting you laptop taken away.
 I know, dramatic.
-BUT in my defense I pretty much LIVE on that laptop and being without it makes me jittery and annoyed.
-I do have my old Macbook but it’s slower than molasses but will have to make do for a few days.
+But in my defense, I live on that laptop, and being without it makes me jittery and annoyed.
+I do have my old Macbook, but it’s slower than molasses.
+I will have to make do for a few days.
 Oh, and I was lucky enough to be able to back my laptop up so I could share these pictures for this post today.

-I partnered up with Gorton’s Seafood and I’m crazy excited to bring you this sandwich.
 It’s an explosion of flavors with an Asian twist.
-PLUS it’s crazy easy to make so you can still make this showstopper in the middle of the week – how is that for easy?!
-When I was a kid the ONLY seafood I would eat was fish sticks and popcorn shrimp.
-So that means my parents bought a lot of Gorton’s Seafood and luckily I still love it to this day.
+PLUS, it’s crazy easy to make, so you can still make this showstopper in the middle of the week—how is that for easy?!
+When I was a kid, the ONLY seafood I would eat was fish sticks and popcorn shrimp.
+So that means my parents bought a lot of Gorton’s Seafood, and luckily, I still love it to this day.

-If you’re looking for a fast weeknight dish this Asian shrimp po boy sandwich is 100% it!
-If you’re worried about the spice levels for little ones just cut back on the sriracha in the mayo.
+If you’re looking for a fast weeknight dish, this Asian shrimp po boy sandwich is 100% it!
+If you’re worried about the spice levels for little ones, just cut back on the sriracha in the mayo.

 Asian Shrimp Po Boy Sandwich